 Prevention of reintroduction

-At present, 7 countries are classified by WHO as being in the prevention of reintroduction phase following the recent cessation of local malaria transmission (Egypt, Georgia, Iraq, Kyrgyzstan, Uzbekistan, Oman, and the Syrian Arab Republic).
+At present, 9 countries are classified by WHO as being in the prevention of reintroduction phase following the recent cessation of local malaria transmission (Azerbaijan, Egypt, Georgia, Iraq, Kyrgyzstan, Uzbekistan, Oman, Sri Lanka and the Syrian Arab Republic).

 Once malaria transmission is reduced to zero in an area, the objective of the ensuing phase is to prevent re-establishment of local malaria transmission.
 Importation of malaria by international travellers carries the risk of eventual resumption of local transmission in areas where the vector is still present and conditions for onward transmission are favourable.
 The success of this phase depends heavily on the strength of general healthcare services, the country’s overall strategy for communicable disease control, and collaboration with other sectors, including agriculture, industry, environment, foreign affairs and tourism.